LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

                     Scala Code
 ```

-You can also use curly bracket, like in plain Scala code, to write a multi-statements block:
+You can also use curly bracket (like in plain Scala code) to write a multi-statements block:

 ```
 Hello @{val name = customer.firstName + customer.lastName; name}!